Teknowizardry/Pentakle/README.md

 ## Frequently Asked Questions

 ### How many Pentakles can exist?
-A total of 7,339,769,856 will eventually be uncovered.
+When the Pentakle reward reaches its minimum payout, 7,339,769,856 Pentakles will have been uncovered.
+After that, the network will continue to produce 3 PEN per mined block.

 ### How do I get Pentakles?
 Scrypt Proof of Work (Like Litecoin and Dogecoin)